JustinPaoletta/my_portfolio/README.md

 - **`npm run start:dev`** - Start the Vite development server with hot module replacement (HMR).
 - **`npm run start:prod`** - Build the project and start a production preview server on port 4173.
-- **`npm run serve:compressed`** - Start a local Express server with gzip compression and CSP headers.
-Used for Lighthouse CI testing.

 ### 🧪 Testing Scripts